schlagercollin/generative-memes/README.md

 # Dataset

 Dataset files are contained in the `scraper` directory.
 This directory contains a cloned repo of the [ImgFlip575K Memes Dataset](https://github.com/schesa/ImgFlip575K_Dataset) for convenience.
 The repo houses code for the ImgFlip scrapper as well as a pre-scraped version of the dataset.

+This pre-made scraper only scrapes 100 meme templates.
+We wrote a custom scraper to scrape almost 2,000 total memes (see `scrape_imgflip.ipynb`).